Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/ci-cd-integration.md

 Now, we have a basic script that starts our container.
-Before adding our integration tests, we need to ensure that our application server is ready: the container have started, but the application server can take a few seconds to be really ready to accept incoming HTTP requests.
+Before adding our integration tests, we need to ensure that our application server is ready: the container has started, but the application server can take a few seconds to be really ready to accept incoming HTTP requests.

-To do so, we can test our health api.
+To do so, we can test our health API.
 With a function `wait_for_url`, we use Hurl to check a given url to return a `200 OK`.
-We loop on this function until the check succeed.
+We loop on this function until the check succeeds.
 Once the test has succeeded, we stop the container.

 {:start="5"}
 5. Modify `bin/integration.sh` to wait for the application to be ready: